codefresh-io/docs.codefresh.io/_docs/integrations/octopus-deploy.md

 Customize the deployment of the tenanted release with prompted variable values, tenants, tenant tags, and guided failure mode.
 This step returns a json array of created deployments, with properties `DeploymentId` and `ServerTaskId`.

-### Run a runbook
+### Run a Runbook

-To run a runbook, use the `octopusdeploy-run-runbook` step.
+To run a Runbook, use the `octopusdeploy-run-runbook` step.

-The step requires the name of the runbook to run, the project and environment name(s).
-Optional arguments include variables to use within the runbook, the option to run for specific tenants or tenant tags, as well as the option to use guided failure mode.
+The step requires the name of the Runbook to run, the project and environment name(s).
+Optional arguments include variables to use within the Runbook, the option to run for specific tenants or tenant tags, as well as the option to use guided failure mode.

-The step returns a JSON array of created runbook runs, with properties `RunbookRunId` and `ServerTaskId`.
+The step returns a JSON array of created Runbook runs, with properties `RunbookRunId` and `ServerTaskId`.

 ### Push build information